djmonkeyuk/nms-base-builder-presets/README.md

 ### 1. Ask to be a contributor.

 Please message me through GitHub to be given contributor access to the Repository.
+You must do this before proceeding to the next steps.

 ___